My coaches are being harassed regularly, politics is affecting my training: Lovlina | Sports-Games

 Olympic bronze medallist Lovlina Borgohain on Monday alleged that her preparations for the Commonwealth Games are being hampered because of the ''continuous harassment'' her coaches are facing from the authorities.

-The Indian boxing squad reached the Games Village here on Sunday night after a training stint in Ireland but Lovlina's coach Sandhya Gurung could not enter the Village since she does not have accreditation.
+The Indian boxing squad reached the Games Village here on Sunday night after a training stint in Ireland, but Lovlina's personal coach Sandhya Gurung could not enter the Village since she does not have accreditation.

 ''We had given all names beforehand but there is a quota system.
-Based on the number of athletes who have qualified there is a 25 percent quota.
-So we had four officials, which includes coach, doctor, etc,'' BFI secretary Hemanta Kalita told PTI.
+Based on the number of athletes who have qualified there is 25 per cent quota.
+So we had four officials, which includes coach, doctor etc,'' BFI secretary Hemanta Kalita told PTI.

 ''We had requested the IOA and they have increased the quota to eight.
 Four will stay inside the village and four have to stay outside, they can enter the village, and spend the day but at night they have to go back out,'' Kalita added.

 ''The SAI has taken up the matter with BFI.
-The Sports Ministry is in talks with IOA to solve the matter and ensure the best possible preparation for Lovlina who is a strong medal contender,'' SAI official said.
+The Sports Ministry is in talks with IOA to solve the matter and ensure best possible preparation for Lovlina, who is a strong medal contender,'' a SAI official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)